 Breastfeeding and weaning and baby: I stopped breastfeeding August 27th right before the Joe Rogan podcast.
 It was bittersweet.
 Scarlett had naturally weaned herself down to just nursing at night, and she was only drinking about an oz.
 I nursed one day and she immediately threw it up.
 She never spits up food, but she’d spit up my milk.
 I didn’t think this was a particularly good time, and it was kind of upsetting.
 I’m wondering if my immune system is so sensitive that it was bugging her.
 Who knows.
 Mom worries.
 Anyway, weaning was a breeze.
 I had read about women getting sore boobs and the horrors of stopping breastfeeding but it was easy.
 I didn’t even notice.
 Except now I have no boobs again… Throughout my teenage years, I always consoled myself about my lack of boobs by thinking, “at least once I have kids I’ll have them!”
 WRONG.
 They’re back to normal.
 Literally, it looks like nothing happened (so it could be worse).

 Scarlett now sleeps through the night!
 So that’s HUGE.
-We crib trained.
+I crib trained.
 Crib training was stressful.
-We did the cry it out method.
+I did the cry it out method.
 It sucked.
 She screamed for 1.5 hours the first night.
 One hour the second night, 30 minutes the 3rd night, and 5 minutes the fourth night.
 Now it’s a couple of whimpers and she’s out.
 Should’ve crib trained wayyyy long ago.

 J Peterson update: Dad is still going strong on beef.
 He reintroduced chicken and thinks it went well, but then he ate some chicken at a friends house that was marinated and had a reaction.
 It wasn’t even marinated with anything crazy.
 Garlic, spices, no sugar or anything.
 The reaction was pretty unpleasant but again, nothing like the reactions that used to happen when we were eating vegetables.
 He was incredibly anxious in the mornings for about a week and a half.
 And he told me half of his body was numb for about 3 days.
 So not ideal?
 But he’s recovered now.
 It’s been two weeks.
 That’s way better than a month of hell like it used to be.
 I told him to lay off the chicken and reintroduce it again when he’s back from touring.
 That way it’s more of a clean test.
 My guess is he can tolerate chicken and he just reacted to the marinade.
 I cannot tolerate chicken, but we are not the same.